Hoton, Leicestershire: History

-After the Norman conquest in 1300, together Robert De Jort and Earl Hugh owned the land.
+After the Norman Conquest in 1066, together Robert De Jort and Earl Hugh owned the land.
 Hoton was sparsely populated with eleven households in the 1300s, nine in 1564.
 By the time the 1666 hearth tax list was drawn up there were nineteen.
-Hoton once consisted of three 400 acre patches of agricultural land, though due to the 1760 Enclosure Act more small fields were established and agricultural patterns changed.
+Hoton once consisted of three 400-acre patches of agricultural land, though due to the Hoton Inclosure Act 1758 (32 Geo.
+2. c.
+43 Pr.) more small fields were established and agricultural patterns changed.
 When Charles James Packe II brought the Hoton Manor house it led to the development of the area.
-An ale house, an inn and two girls boarding schools were built, as well as further farm buildings and cottages, leading to a further increase in population.
+An ale house, an inn and two girls’ boarding schools were built, as well as further farm buildings and cottages, leading to a further increase in population.

 Despite this the census reports show a decline in population from 460 people in 94 houses in 1841, to 294 people in 78 houses by 1891.

 Throughout the 1800s Hoton saw various changes that improved the parish.
-Care for the poor, maintenance of roads and facilities were all carried out by able bodied men in the area.
-Many old wooden built cottages were replaced by brick cottages, as well as given small allotments to give farmers extra growing space for personal use.
+Care for the poor, maintenance of roads and facilities were all carried out by able-bodied men in the area.
+Many old wooden-built cottages were replaced by brick cottages, as well as given small allotments to give farmers extra growing space for personal use.
 Sanitation was improved as many toilets were now outside rather than within the home, preventing the spread of disease.
 Despite this as late as the 1880s cases of typhoid, diphtheria and ringworm we still being treated.

 The name of the village, Hoton, was historically spelled Houghton.